SWSJChCh/multiplicativeControl/README.md

 #### Outputs
 The script will generate an output file named `a=<alpha>-b=<beta>.txt`, which contains:

-Total cell count at the end of the optimal regime Total cell count at the end of the mean administration regime The ratio of final cell counts
+-Total cell count at the end of the optimal regime -Total cell count at the end of the mean administration regime -The ratio of final cell counts
-Total cost of drug administration
+-Total cost of drug administration
-Individual drug costs for cisplatin and paclitaxel
+-Individual drug costs for cisplatin and paclitaxel

 ### Figure3.py
 `Figure3.py` simulates the same system, but also allows entries of the state cost matrix along the leading